cjrentier/ION-API-viaPostman/README.md

 **Configure new Requests**

-When creating a new Request always set on Authorization Tab the Type = **Inherit auth from parent**
+When creating a new Request in that Collection, always set on Authorization Tab the Type = **Inherit auth from parent**

 ![image](https://user-images.githubusercontent.com/82956918/136538029-f34e6690-6685-488c-82fd-9c42b98b5789.png)